Foreign relations of India: Southeast

 India has a high commission in Kuala Lumpur, and Malaysia has a high commission in New Delhi.
 Both countries are full members of the Commonwealth of Nations and the Asian Union.
 India and Malaysia are also connected by various cultural and historical ties that date back to antiquity.
 The two countries are on friendly terms with each other and Malaysia harbours a small population of Indian immigrants.
-Mahathir bin Mohamad the fourth and longest serving Prime Minister of Malaysia is of Indian origin.
+Mahathir bin Mohamad the fourth and longest-serving prime minister of Malaysia is of Indian origin.
 His father Mohamad Iskandar, is a Malayalee Muslim who migrated from Kerala and his mother Wan Tampawan, is a Malay.

-Relations were escalated, when the Malaysian PM Mahathir Mohamad questioned the action of revocating the special status of Jammu and Kashmir, and on CAA-NRC protests.
+Relations escalated when the Malaysian PM Mahathir Mohamad questioned the action of revocating the special status of Jammu and Kashmir and on CAA-NRC protests.
 The relations continue to be diminished, also during the palm oil export from Malaysia to India.

-Even with the new government in power, currently, there seems no recovery, as former Prime Minister Mahathir Mohamad still favored Pakistan.
+Even with the new government in power, currently, there seems no recovery, as former Prime Minister Mahathir Mohamad still favoured Pakistan.